 The nearby town of Moab offers a range of accommodation options, from budget-friendly motels to upscale hotels.
 These are some recommendations that have great reviews and may be helpful for your next stay:

-Castle Valley Inn is a hidden gem nestled in the scenic Castle Valley, just outside Moab.
+A hidden gem nestled in the scenic Castle Valley, just outside Moab.
 This charming bed-and-breakfast offers cozy rooms, beautiful views, and a peaceful atmosphere for travellers looking to relax after a day of exploring nearby parks.
 With its laid-back, friendly vibe, it’s perfect for couples or solo travellers.
 Price range: $$

-Moab Springs Ranch offers a serene stay, with private bungalows and natural springs to unwind after an adventure day.
+This accommodation offers a serene stay, with private bungalows and natural springs to unwind after an adventure day.
 Located at the base of Moab’s red cliffs, this ranch-style resort combines rustic charm with modern amenities.
 Overall, it’s perfect for travellers who want a more tranquil experience close to both parks.
 Price range: $$$

-HTR Moab is a great budget-friendly option for travellers seeking camping and RV accommodations.
+A great budget-friendly option for travellers seeking camping and RV accommodations.
 Offering cabins and full hook-up sites, it’s the ideal spot for an outdoor-centric stay just minutes from Canyonlands.
 This was the perfect stay for me whilst I explored the area solo and would highly recommend.
 Price range: $

-Red Moon Lodge is a peaceful retreat just outside of downtown Moab.
+A peaceful retreat just outside of downtown Moab.
 This lodge is perfect for travellers seeking a holistic experience with garden and mountain views and also according to reviews, has the best homemade breakfast.
 Ideal for those looking for a quiet getaway close to nature and the national parks.
 Price range: $$

-Red Cliffs Lodge offers a luxurious, Western-style experience along the banks of the Colorado River.
+Red Cliffs offers a luxurious, Western-style experience along the banks of the Colorado River.
 With its ranch-like atmosphere, horseback riding, and breathtaking canyon views, this lodge provides an authentic escape for adventure seekers and nature lovers alike.
 Perfect for families and couples.
 Price range: $$$

-Bowen Motel is a budget-friendly, no-frills option right on Moab’s main strip.
+A budget-friendly, no-frills option right on Moab’s main strip.
 With clean, comfortable rooms and easy access to both Arches and Canyonlands, this motel is perfect for travellers who want affordability and convenience in the heart of town.
 Price range: $

 CAN YOU CAMP IN CANYONLANDS